EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   Caching database responses works on the first request, and subsequent requests fetch data from the cache until it expires or is manually cleared.

--   Using File Driver for Cachinng is faster than using Database Driver.
+-   Using File Driver for Caching is faster than using Database Driver.

+##  QUEUE AND BACKGROUND PROCESSING

+-   A queue provides an efficient way to defer the processing of time-consuming tasks, such as sending emails or processing uploaded files.

+-   This is particularly useful for improving application performance by handling such tasks asynchronously, preventing them from blocking the main execution flow.

+-   Jobs are essentially classes where we define and register our time-consuming tasks.
+When a job is executed, it runs in the background.

+-   To create a JOB class run this command:  ====>>  php artisan make:job SendWelcomeEmail.